Italian is an easy language to learn, simply because it is a phonetic language and it is clearly pronounced in a sing-song intonation.

 Go and talk to strangers in Italian, ask how to get somewhere, order food, even try telling a joke.

-You may struggle with grammar or with pronunciations.
+You may struggle with grammar or pronunciations.
 You may not understand what is being said to you but the only way to learn is to put yourself in situations where you have to learn.

 Before you can learn to speak Italian, you must listen to it.